Back and spine pain

 The spine is made up of many bones called vertebrae.
 These are roughly circular and between each vertebra is a disc.
 The discs are made of strong rubber-like tissue which allows the spine to be fairly flexible.
 A disc has a stronger fibrous outer part and a softer jelly-like middle part.
 The middle part is called the nucleus pulposus.

-Strong ligaments also attach to nearby (adjacent) vertebrae to give extra support and strength to the spine.
+Strong ligaments also attach to next-door (adjacent) vertebrae to give extra support and strength to the spine.
 There are various muscles that are attached to the spine which enable the spine to bend and move in various ways.
 Small joints, called facet joints, help to attach the vertebrae to each other.
 The sacrum is formed from five vertebrae that are joined together (fused) to make one bone.
 The sacroiliac joints are the large joints that join the sacrum to the main bone of the pelvis (the ilium).

 Spinal cord